ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

 ### Optimising Dijkstra's algorithm

 There are several optimisations to Dijkstra's, involving keeping the agenda smaller.
-Consider when we visit $F$ in the example in Figure @fig:GraphDijkstra1.
+Consider when we visit $F$ in the example in @fig:GraphDijkstra1.
 We have already found a path of cost $8$ to $C$ ($A\rightarrow B\rightarrow C$), yet we add an inferior path to the agenda ($A\rightarrow B\rightarrow F\rightarrow C$ at cost $10$).
 When we eventually process that path, it will be discarded by the visitation check.